bgoonz/GIT_GUIDE_Bgoonz/MANUAL/git-rerere.md

                                      /
         o---o---o---*---o---o---o---o   master

 you could run `git rebase master topic`, to bring yourself up to date before your topic is ready to be sent upstream.
-This would result in falling back to a three-way merge, and it would conflict the same way as the test merge you resolved earlier. *git rerere* will be run by *git rebase* to help you resolve this conflict.
+This would result in falling back to a three-way merge, and it would conflict the same way as the test merge you resolved earlier. _git rerere_ will be run by _git rebase_ to help you resolve this conflict.

-\[NOTE\] *git rerere* relies on the conflict markers in the file to detect the conflict.
-If the file already contains lines that look the same as lines with conflict markers, *git rerere* may fail to record a conflict resolution.
+\[NOTE\] _git rerere_ relies on the conflict markers in the file to detect the conflict.
+If the file already contains lines that look the same as lines with conflict markers, _git rerere_ may fail to record a conflict resolution.
 To work around this, the `conflict-marker-size` setting in [gitattributes(5)](gitattributes.html) can be used.

-GIT
+## GIT
----